Last updated on September 25th, 2019 at 02:51 pm

 The new fund will raise £20m in its first year from a range of UK investors.
 It will be independently run by BFI-appointed fund manager Calculus Capital and Stargrove Pictures, a screen finance company.
 In the article the CEO of Calculus says the new stringent tax-exemption requirements would not affect the BFI-backed fund because it sought to help companies “develop intellectual property rather than support the production cost of films”.

-We are currently advising a film production company on an advance assurance application for SEIS and EIS.
-After having taken care to structure the application in the right way and provide HMRC with all relevant information, on 24 June 2019 we received a response from HMRC whereby they haven’t rejected the application, but in a series of 20 points require a lot of additional information to further assess it.
-The most pertinent of these points are as follows:
+On 25th September 2019 we received confirmation from HMRC that they had finally accepted an SEIS and EIS advance assurance application we submitted for a film production company.
+Prior to that, after having taken care to structure the application in the right way and provide HMRC with all relevant information, on 24 June 2019 we received a response from HMRC on the same application whereby they didn’t reject it, but in a series of 20 points required a lot of additional information to further assess the application.
+The most pertinent of these points were as follows:

 - a schedule all agreements the company has entered into, together with copies of all contracts of service or employment of the founders, all operating or commissioning agreements and an intellectual property transfer agreement;